top of page

 • 3 min read

-Choosing what to wear for your family or couple photo session can feel like a big challenge for some.
-You want to look your best, but also feel comfortable and natural in front of the camera.
-The right outfit can make a big difference in how your photos turn out, helping your personalities shine through while keeping the focus on YOU and not just what you're wearing.
-This guide will help walk you through some simple do’s and don’ts to help you decide what to wear for a family photo session and create beautiful family photos you can look back on and enjoy for years to come.
+Choosing what to wear for your family or couple photo session can feel like a big challenge.
+You want to look your best, but you also want to feel comfortable and natural in front of the camera.
+The right outfit can make a huge difference in how your photos turn out.
+It helps your personalities shine through while keeping the focus on YOU, not just on what you're wearing.
+This guide will walk you through some simple do’s and don’ts to help you decide what to wear for a family photo session.
+You'll create beautiful family photos to look back on and enjoy for years to come.

 white and beige outfits for family photo session on the beach

-• Pick outfits that fit well and you feel good in.
+• Pick outfits that fit well and make you feel good.
 If you’re constantly adjusting your clothes or feeling restricted, it will show in your photos.

 • Consider the weather and location.
 Dress appropriately so you’re not too cold or too hot during your photography session.